MarlonDeOcampo/VagrantMulti/README.md

 ### Expose the Traefik Dashboard

 - cd to the traefik folder then execute the following command
-- we can edit the htpassword.yaml to match your desired password -  use htpassword generator that is freely available online. or we can use our TLS     certificate instead of using the htpassword secret
+- we can edit the htpassword.yaml to match your desired password -  use htpassword generator that is freely available online. or we can use our TLS certificate, instead of using the htpassword secret

 ```sh
 kubectl apply -f htpassword.yaml